FranzZeisler/AE4350/README.md

-# AE4350 – F1 Qualifying Lap Optimisation Using Evolutionary Learning
+# 🏎️ AE4350 – F1 Qualifying Lap Optimisation Using Evolutionary Learning

 ## 🚗 Project Summary

-The goal is to evolve a neural network controller that drives a car around various F1 tracks as fast as possible — simulating a qualifying lap.
-Instead of using gradient-based learning, the controller is trained using an evolutionary algorithm.
-The final policy is tested on held-out tracks to assess robustness.
+This project develops an autonomous F1 racing agent that learns to minimise qualifying lap times using a hybrid of **behavioural cloning (BC)** and **reinforcement learning (TD3)**.
+The agent is trained and evaluated on real-world circuits from the [TUMFTM racetrack-database](https://github.com/TUMFTM/racetrack-database).

 ## 🧠 Key Features

-- **Neuroevolution** of a small neural network for steering and throttle control
+- Hybrid learning pipeline: Behavioural Cloning → TD3 Reinforcement Learning
+- Custom racing environment using a kinematic bicycle model
+- Track-specific policy optimisation with reward functions balancing speed and smoothness
+- Lap time improvements from **74s (baseline)** to **62s (final agent)**
 - **Training on multiple real-world tracks** from the [TUMFTM racetrack-database](https://github.com/TUMFTM/racetrack-database)
-- **Fitness function** combining lap time with control smoothness and crash penalties
-- **Track generalization tests** on unseen circuits
-- **Visual comparison** between evolved racelines and reference minimum-curvature racing lines provided by the [TUMFTM racetrack-database](https://github.com/TUMFTM/racetrack-database)

 ## 🏁 Getting Started